George R. Dale: Early and personal life

 George Reynolds Dale was born on February 5, 1867, (Note: An obituary in the Muncie Evening Press stated his date of birth as February 15, 1869.) in Monticello, White County, Indiana.
 His mother, Ophelia Reynolds, was also born in Monticello and was a Presbyterian of Irish descent.
 His father, Daniel D. Dale, had been the captain of Company K of the 19th Indiana Regiment during the U.S. Civil War, later serving as the clerk of White County and of the Indiana State Senate.
 Dale's grandfather, William Dale, had migrated to White County from Virginia.
 Dale had three siblings: Charles H., Bertha M., and Ida.

-Dale briefly worked at his father's law office.
-He went to school in Monticello, dropping out of twelfth grade due to chronic headaches.
-His father died in 1886, and his mother in 1887.
-After briefly working at a dry goods store in Monticello, he moved to Hartford City, Indiana, to work at his uncle's paper mill.
+Dale went to school in Monticello, dropping out of twelfth grade due to chronic headaches.
+He briefly worked at his father's law office but found it boring.
+His father died of injuries from being assaulted in 1886, and his mother died of pneumonia in 1887.
+After briefly working at a dry goods store in Monticello, Dale moved to Hartford City, Indiana, aged 21, to work at a paper mill owned by his uncle, Albert Reynolds.
 He was the clerk of Hartford City for one year.
 Dale married Lena Mohler in Hartford City on January 14, 1900.
 They had seven children.

 Publishing career

 Early career

 Dale and Charles Wigmore produced the Hartford City Press, which they acquired in April 1893.
 This was Dale's first experience in news and was the city's first daily paper.
 After a dispute with a business partner, Dale sold his stake in the paper after about a year.
 He moved to Montpelier, Indiana, where he founded the Montpelier Call around 1905.
 He returned to Hartford City and established the Hartford City Daily Journal in March 1909.

 Dale became known for his opposition to gambling and to alcohol, which he called "demon rum".
 His newspapers led to the closure of bars in Hartford City and Montpelier.
-As interest in the Journal declined, it merged with the Times-Gazette.
+According to his wife, Dale was not opposed to alcohol itself, but rather its association with corrupt politicians.
+After the success of his campaigns, interest in the Journal declined, and Dale sold its subscription list to the Times-Gazette.
 He moved to Muncie, Indiana, in 1916 at the invitation of mayor Rollin Bunch and his brother, Fred.
 The mayor, a member of the Democratic Party, was opposed to the Ku Klux Klan (KKK), which motivated him to establish a newspaper with Dale.
 Dale was the editor of the Muncie Post until it folded in 1918.
 He attributed its closure to a boycott over its pro-labor stance.
 Dale also served as a police sergeant under Bunch.
 He cut ties with Bunch after the latter was imprisoned for mail fraud in 1919.